Theoretical and experimental studies of energy modulation to demodulation in seeded free-electron lasers: Demodulation undulator design

 The demodulator's period count is intentionally limited to enable clear observation of the energy modulation-demodulation process and facilitate online validation of energy spread suppression.
 The phase shifter provides full $0$–$4\pi$ phase-shifting capability for a 1.4 GeV electron beam at 266 nm wavelength.

-The entire system employs permanent-magnet materials in a symmetric configuration, with identical period lengths and periods in both modulator segments.
+The demodulator employs permanent-magnet materials in an antisymmetric configuration, with identical period lengths and periods in both modulator segments.
 Careful optimization of the spacing between segments and their end-field distributions minimizes electromagnetic interference among components and reduces susceptibility to the geomagnetic field.
 This design maintains a stable beam orbit and transverse size across a wide operating range without requiring additional focusing elements between sections.

-The U80 planar undulator utilizes a center-symmetric Halbach magnetic array of high-grade NdFeB permanent magnets and CoVFe soft magnetic poles, producing a near-ideal sinusoidal field profile with optimized strength, uniformity, and minimal phase error \citep{He2026}.
+The U80 planar undulator utilizes an antisymmetric Halbach magnetic array of high-grade NdFeB permanent magnets and CoVFe soft magnetic poles, producing a near-ideal sinusoidal field profile with optimized strength, uniformity, and minimal phase error \citep{He2026}.
 Its mechanical structure consists of a high-stiffness base girder and C-shaped support frame, with symmetrically arranged ball screws and linear guides that suppress gap deformation from magnetic attraction forces and enable precise batch assembly \citep{Zhou2025}.
 Multi-axis servo systems and linear absolute encoders provide precise control of gap adjustment, taper control, and center shifting with micrometer-level accuracy and repeatability \citep{Lei2024}.

 The PS80 phase shifter features a compact magnetic structure with a high-precision linear motion mechanism, introducing controlled phase delays through minimal mechanical displacements.
 Its control interface is fully compatible with the U80, enabling seamless integration into a unified operational framework.